geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The name embroider'd in her golden hair.

 "• Marino now, all rival knights subdu'd,
-" The prize to claim before the judges stood ;
+" The prize to claim before the judges stood;